 Name of station Total nominal capacity, MW

-Nominal capacity of Eskom-owned power stations 44 17

-ndependent power producers (IPP) capacity 4 981
+Nominal capacity of Eskom-owned power stations Independent power producers (IPP) capacity 44 172 4 981

 Concentrating solar power 500

-Gas/liquid fuel 1 005
+Gas/liquid fuel I 005

 Hydroelectric 14

 Landfill 8

-Solar PV energy 474
+Solar PV energy I 474

 Wind I 980

+Total nominal capacity available to the grid - Eskom and IPPs 49 153

-- Former moth-balled power stations that have been returned to service.
-The original commissioning dates were: Camden was originally commissioned between August 1967 and September 1969 - Grootylei was originally commissioned between Jugest 1907 and September 1907 Grootylei was originally commissioned between June 1969 and November 1977 - Komati was originally commissioned between November 1961 and March 1966 - Romail was originally commissioned between roovember root and ria cit root Due to technical constraints and economic reasons, the following units have been removed from the nominal base: - Duvha Unit 3 (575MW nominal) - Grootvlei Units 4, 5 and 6 (550MW nominal) - Hendrina Unit 3 (185MW nominal, removed in 2017/18) and Units I and 9 (345MW nominal, removed in 2018/19) - Komati Units I, 2, 3, 6 and 8 (485MW nominal) - 3.
+- 1. Former moth-balled power stations that have been returned to service.
+The original commissioning dates were: - Camden was originally commissioned between August 1967 and September 1969 - Grootvlei was originally commissioned between June 1969 and November 1977 - Komati was originally commissioned between November 1961 and March 1966 - 2.
+Due to technical constraints and economic reasons, the following units have been removed from the nominal base: - Duvha Unit 3 (575MW nominal) - Grootvlei Units 4, 5 and 6 (550MW nominal) - Hendrina Unit 3 (185MW nominal, removed in 2017/18) and Units 1 and 9 (345MW nominal, removed in 2018/19) - Komati Units I, 2, 3, 6 and 8 (485MW nominal) - 3.
 Dry-cooled unit specifications based on design back-pressure and ambient air temperature. - 4.
 Pumped storage facilities are net users of electricity.
 Water is pumped during off-peak periods so that hydro electricity can be generated during peak periods. - 5.
 Use restricted to periods of peak demand, dependent on the availability of water in the Gariep and Vanderkloof Dams. - 6.
 Installed and operational, but not included for capacity management purposes.